mclevey/CV/cv_mclevey.md

 ## University of Waterloo

+\ind 2016-Present Member of the University of Waterloo Task Force on Bibliometrics
-\ind 2016 Co-organized (with Ian Milligan,) a [Software Carpentry](http://software-carpentry.org/) workshop at the University of Waterloo focusing on shell scripting, git, and Python for social scientific and historical research.
+\ind 2016 Co-organized (with Ian Milligan) a [Software Carpentry](http://software-carpentry.org/) workshop at the University of Waterloo focusing on shell scripting, git, and Python for social scientific and historical research.
 \ind 2016-Present Faculty of Environment Advocate on the University of Waterloo [HeForShe](http://www.heforshe.org/impact/) Campaign to make gender equality a top institutional priority.
 \ind 2014-Present Board Member, [University of Waterloo Survey Research Centre](http://math.uwaterloo.ca/survey-research-centre/node/1)
 \ind 2014-2015 Faculty of Environment representative on the Arts Faculty Council